 Of all of these puberty facts, here are the most important takeaway points:

 - It’s normal for kids to experience puberty changes at different times.

 - People come in various shapes and sizes before, during, and after puberty.

 - Puberty can be a tough time for many kids.
 Parents, doctors, and teachers are here to help!

-Learn more amazing facts about your body!
+Learn more amazing facts about your growing body

 - DISCOVER: Fun Facts About Your Heart, the Amazing Cardiac Muscle

 - READ: Amazing Books About the Human Body

 Updated on November 26, 2023 by Betty Choi, MD